neo4j/graphql/docs/rfcs/rfc-021-global-authentication.md

 For each request (GraphQL query/mutation/subscription) check the existence of a valid `jwt` token.
 The implementation for the `isAuthenticated` rule in the `@auth` directive checks whether there is any role present in the `jwt` token to determine the authentication state ([ref](https://github.com/neo4j/graphql/blob/dev/packages/graphql/src/translate/create-auth-param.ts#L37)).
 The implementation for global auth should follow the same principle.

-Make sure `noVerify` in the `Neo4jGraphQLAuthJWTPlugin` plugin is not set to `false`.
+Make sure `noVerify` in the `Neo4jGraphQLAuthJWTPlugin` plugin is not set to `true` when `globalAuthentication` is set to `true`.
 Only verified JWT tokens can be accepted for global authentication.
-Throw an error on startup of the server in case `noVerify: false` and `globalAuthentication: true`.
+Throw an error on startup of the server in case `noVerify: true` and `globalAuthentication: true`.

 When to perform the check?
 During runtime on every request. [`WrapResolver`](https://github.com/neo4j/graphql/blob/dev/packages/graphql/src/schema/resolvers/wrapper.ts#L41) could be a plausible place to put this logic.